-You will be away from family, from all creature comforts like tv, 24/7 news or PPV shows and sports events, movies, even radio.
+You will be away from the extended family, from all creature comforts like cable tv shows on demand, 24/7 news or PPV shows and sports events, movies, even radio.
 Be honest with yourself- can you do it?

 Prior to The Resort having internet I hardly had any interaction with the outside world unless I drove 1 hour to San Jose- the nearest town with amenities.

 Don’t brush this off cavalierly.
 To start a new life is with challenges.
-We at the Resort will help facilitate transition as smoothly as possible.
+The Resort ( I am! 😉 will help facilitate transition as smoothly as possible.

-The Resort itself of the Western-style that which we are used to.
-I’m proud to say we are the first ever to build in this style here in Mindoro Occidental province.
+The Resort itself is of the Western-style that we are used to.
+I’m proud to say I am the first ever to build in this style here in Mindoro Occidental province.

 Phones / Cell Phones- landline phones are only in the city.
 People use cell phones 100% in the rural areas.
 The economical mode of communication is via text.

-Internet- We have internet at The Resort and communication had gone a lot better.
-You may subscribe to your own service for P1000.00 per month, or equivalent to $24 with a limit of 3G daily.
+Internet- We have internet at The Resort and communication had improved a lot.
+You may subscribe to your own service for P1000.00 per month, or equivalent to $24.00 with a limit of 3-5G monthly.